georgewrmarshall/metamask-design-system/docs/contributing.md

 ### Testing changes to packages with preview builds

+> NOTE: Publish a preview builds doesn't work and needs to be fixed https://github.com/MetaMask/metamask-design-system/issues/38

 If you want to test changes to a package where it would be unwieldy or impossible to use a local version, such as on CI, you can publish a preview build and configure your project to use it.

 #### Publishing preview builds as a MetaMask contributor